 Location and Times:

-The Tuesday meetings will be devoted to Q&A as well as additional examples and will be posted on Canvas only.
-The Thursday meetings will mostly serve as OHs, not recorded (and not mandatory).
+The Tuesday meetings will be devoted to highlighting insights from the lectures, to Q&A as well as additional examples.
+The Thursday meetings will mostly serve as OHs.
 In addition, Thursdays will be used for midterms and make-up classes.

 Book: Michael Sipser, introduction to the theory of computation (2nd or 3rd edition)